oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/model-in-image/runtime-updates.md

 1. _Successful online update that includes non-dynamic WebLogic MBean attribute changes when `domain.spec.configuration.model.onlineUpdate.onNonDynamicChanges` is `CommitUpdateOnly` (the default)._
    * Example non-dynamic WebLogic MBean change:
      * Changing a data source driver parameter property (such as `username`).
-   * Expected outcome once the introspector job completes:
+   * Expected outcome after the introspector job completes:
      * Any dynamic WebLogic configuration changes are committed in the running domain and effective immediately.
      * Non-dynamic WebLogic configuration changes will not take effect on already running WebLogic Server pods until an administrator subsequently rolls the pod.
      * The domain status `Available` condition will have a `Status` of `True`.